korikori/ideapad-perf/README.md

 ## Requirements

-The script requires the `acpi_call` module loaded for your kernel.
+The original script requires the `acpi_call` module loaded for your kernel.
+In order to install and use the applet, you would also need `ruby` and `ruby-gtk3`.

 ## Installation

 You can download the script, make it executable, and add it to your path.
 You can run it with `sudo`, or you can install the supplied udev rule to make /proc/acpi/call writeable to all members of the `wheel` group.

-There is a package for Arch Linux available as a [release](https://github.com/korikori/ideapad-perf/releases/), including PKGBUILD and .install files if you want to build it yourself.
+There is a pre-built package for Arch Linux available as a [release](https://github.com/korikori/ideapad-perf/releases/), including PKGBUILD and .install files if you want to build it yourself.
+If you don't need the systray applet for whatever reason, use the older release.

 ## Usage